nbpayne/deskandstudio/03-video-studio.md

 ---
 title: Video studio hire
-permalink: "/video-studio/"
+permalink: /video-studio/
 nav: Video Studio
-description: Large video studio perfect for music videos, green screen, and interviews.
+description: 'Large video studio perfect for music videos, green screen, and interviews.'
 heading: Film your story in our studio and take it to the next level
 subheading: Utilise all the facilities of our video studio
 image:
-  path: "/images/heros/video-studio-md.jpg"
+  path: /images/heros/video-studio-md.jpg
   width: 1600
   height: 600
 sitemap: true
 layout: default
+published: true
 ---

 Make your production stand out by shooting it in our video studio using choosing from a variety of backdrops and backgrounds, whilst making use of all our lighting equipment.